-The comparability of our financial results for the years ended December 31, 2011, 2010, 2009, 2008 and 2007 have been impacted by acquisitions made by the Group in two of the five years and by the divestiture of the Coagulation product line in 2010.
+The comparability of our financial results for the years ended December 31, 2012, 2011, 2010, 2009 and 2008 have been impacted by acquisitions made by the Group in two of the five years and by the divestiture of the Coagulation product line in 2010.
 There were no acquisitions made in 2010, 2009 or 2008.
+In 2012, the Group acquired 100% of the common stock of Fiomi Diagnostics AB.
+Fiomi is at an advanced stage in developing a range of point-of-care cardiac assays.
 In 2011, the Group acquired 100% of the common stock of Phoenix Bio-tech Corporation.
 Phoenix Bio-tech manufactures and sells products for the detection of syphilis.
-In 2007, the Group acquired the immuno-technology assets of Cortex and certain components of the distribution business of Sterilab.